Upgrade Your Sleep and Space With the Best Weighted Blankets

 There’s not a Snuggie dupe in sight.

-Weighted blankets have clear functional appeal—devotees claim they quell anxiety, lower stress, and foster deeper sleep—but when it comes to aesthetics, the category is usually underwhelming.
-Yet what originally seemed like a fad has staying power, and some of our favorite design-forward brands now offer their own take on the trending item.
-(We’re still thinking about Ban.do’s limited-edition dip-dyed version.)
+The best weighted blankets have clear functional appeal—devotees claim they quell anxiety, lower stress, and foster deeper sleep—but when it comes to aesthetics, the category wasn’t always stacked with options cute enough to leave out in your living room.
+Yet what originally seemed like just a fad now has a bit more staying power, as some of our favorite design-forward brands offer their own take on the trending item.
+(Yes, we’re still thinking about Ban.do’s limited-edition dip-dyed version.)

 - Best overall: Bearaby Tree Napper